Steak Egg And Cheese Bagels: The Truth About Health Benefits

 Each of these options offers protein, flavor, and fewer calories.

-5. How Can I Lower the Sodium in My Steak Egg and Cheese Bagel?
+5. How Can I Lower the Sodium in My Steak Egg and Cheese Bagels?

 Sodium is one of the main culprits in fast-food versions.
 To reduce sodium: